 One final pair of images is worth looking at quickly.
 One appears in the same report as the contamination images used here (below left) and the other (below right) from this report, and is again illustrating the behaviour of particles in photographs when they interfere with the actual subject of the photograph.

-In this instance the camera in question is the stellar camera used in conjunction with the Apollo Metric Mapping Camera to confirm the position of the CSM.
+In this instance the camera in question is the stellar camera used in conjunction with the Apollo Metric Mapping Camera to confirm the position of the CSM, and you can find more details on how that camera worked in the Apollo 16 section.

-It would be nice to work out which stars they are, but for now just be happy that there is yet another camera system used by Apollo, again in lunar orbit, showing stars.
+It would be nice to work out which stars they are, but unfortunately neither source, nor the references they supply, give any indication as to precisely when the photographs were taken, so for now just be happy that there is yet another camera system used by Apollo, again in lunar orbit, showing stars.